flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ### Cloning your repository

 To clone your assignment repository on your local or remote machine, you need to use the following command:
 `git clone git@github.com:my-repository-path/name.git`.
 Note: each student's repository name will be different and unique.
-Make sure you clone your repository from your home directory (on the remote machines) to keep things simple.
+Make sure you clone your repository from your home directory (on the remote machines) to keep things simple and will create a sub-directory within your home directory that contains the contents of your repository.

+Once you clone your repository, change directories and work within the repository directory: `cd my-repository-path`.

-## Practice Lab (not graded)
+## Practice Lab
 * Start an EMR cluster using the AWS Console with 1 master and 2 core nodes, just like we did in class.
 * Once the cluster is up and running, type `ssh-add` and then ssh into the master node, remember to use the `-A` parameter `ssh -A hadoop@ip-of-master-node`.
 * Once logged on, install git on your cluster's master node: `sudo yum install -y git`